pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 were added to the list (and thus logically deleted) before we read any of the records in `C2`, with the  acquire read in `C1` matching the store-load fence in `R1`.

+It's important to note that the cleanup loop does not implement anything like an atomic snapshot of all the records.
+The reclamation logic is correct as long as we scan the correct value for records that have had the same pinned value since before `C1`: we assume that a resource only enters the limbo list once *all* its persistent references have been cleared (in particular, this means circular backreferences must be broken before scheduling a node for destruction), so any newly pinned value cannot refer to any resource awaiting destruction in the limbo list.[^DEBRA-plus]

+[^DEBRA-plus]: In [Reclaiming Memory for Lock-Free Data Structures: There has to be a Better Way](http://www.cs.utoronto.ca/~tabrown/debra/fullpaper.pdf), Trevor Brown argues this requirement is a serious flaw in all hazard pointer schemes.
+I think it mostly means applications should be careful to coarsen the definition of resource in order to ensure the resulting condensed heap graph is a DAG.
+In extreme cases, we end up proxy collecting an epoch, but we can usually do much better.

 The following sequence diagrams shows how the fencing guarantees that any iteration of `hp_read_explicit` will fail if it starts before `C1`